Sreyan88/BioAug/README.md

 6. Run [train_dynamic.sh](./script/train_dynamic.sh)

-Note: You'll need to update dataset paths in the scripts according to your own setting.
+<b>Note:</b> You'll need to update dataset paths in the scripts according to your own setting.